biomassive-salesforce/node-visualforce/README.md

 ###Getting Started

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.

+Note: In the sample folder you will find a grunfile.js model to use in your project.

 Once you're familiar with that process, you may install this plugin with this command:

 ```shell
 npm install node-visualforce --save-dev